ShantanuB29/CyberSec_Project_1/README.md

-**Configured Microsoft Defender Firewall for System Protection against Threats  ** his repository documents the deployment and optimization of Microsoft Defender Firewall to safeguard a network of over 2,500 workstations.
+Configured Microsoft Defender Firewall for System Protection against Threats
+This repository documents the deployment and optimization of Microsoft Defender Firewall to safeguard a network of over 2,500 workstations.
 It showcases the strategic implementation of firewall rules, monitoring features, and stringent port control protocols that resulted in a 95% reduction in malicious intrusions.

 ## Key Features:
 - **Rule Management**: Detailed guidelines on creating effective firewall rules.